 Charlotte armchair covered in Ian Mankin Organic Ticking in Iris from Sofa.com

-Seven Gauge Studios creates stunning knitted home accessories in mid-century inspired designs and colourways.
-We love…
+Seven Gauge Studios (listed in our directory here) creates stunning knitted home accessories in mid-century inspired designs and colourways.
+We love.

-We love the gentle colours that are Vanessa’s signature – and that she learnt to screen and block print as she couldn’t afford to buy curtains when first setting up home with her husband, so set about creating her own fabrics.
-We also love the ethos behind the brand.
+We love the gentle colours that are Vanessa’s signature.
+We also love that she learnt to screen and block print as she couldn’t afford to buy curtains when first setting up home with her husband, so set about creating her own fabrics.

-‘I have really enjoyed working with a small family run mill in Solva, Wales to produce some beautiful rugs and stair runners made from 100% British wool (above)… they are the last mill in Wales to weave rugs!’ says Vanessa.
+‘I have really enjoyed working with a small family run mill in Solva, Wales to produce some beautiful rugs and stair runners,’ says Vanessa.
+‘They are made from 100% British wool and they are the last mill in Wales to weave rugs!’

 Here’s a peak behind the scenes at one of Vanessa’s photo shoots…

-We love Madeleine Jude’s hand woven throws and cushions, and our favourite design is her Dukagang collection.
+We love Madeleine Jude (listed in our directory here) hand woven throws and cushions, and our favourite design is her Dukagang collection.

 Dukagang is in fact a Scandinavian weave structure used to weave their very distinctive household textiles.
 It is used to weave strong patterns that look as if they have been embroidered and which give the opposite colourway on the reverse side.
 The pattern itself was inspired by antique Scandinavian linens woven in this structure.
 Discover more about Madeleine now >>